 Primer on Prayer

-The Book of Proverbs doesn’t say much about prayer, but it gives one absolute essential: “He who turns away his ear from listening to the law, even his prayer is an abomination,” Proverbs 28:9.
-This is a very strong warning.
-Think about it.
-The person who turns away his ear from listening, is ignoring both the message and the speaker.
-The law is being read to him; he does not even need to exert the effort of reading it himself.
-He is being spoon-fed.
-If he rejects a good and gracious communication of God's word to him, then God will reject his prayers.
+The Book of Proverbs doesn’t say much about prayer, but it does assert one essential fact: “He who turns away his ear from listening to the law, even his prayer is an abomination,” Proverbs 28:9.
+This is a forceful warning: the person who stops his ears from listening is ignoring both what’s spoken and the speaker.
+The law is read to him, but he makes no effort to grasp it.
+He’s content hearing background noise.
+Yet, if he ignores God speaking to him, God will ignore him.
 It's simple.
-If we disdain God's law (e.g. the Ten Commandments) then God will disdain our prayers.
+If we disdain God’s law (like the Ten Commandments), God will disdain our prayers.

 Conversely, the more we respect the Bible, the more God respects our prayers.
 If we want God to listen to our words, we must listen to His.
-This is exactly what George Mueller of Bristol England, considered by many an expert in prayer, advised on effective praying.
+This is exactly what George Mueller of Bristol, England, widely acknowledged expert in prayer, advised on effective praying.

 ‘First, read the Bible carefully and thoughtfully.
 Then you will learn mor and more about God’s character—how kind, loving, merciful, wise and faithful He is.
 Then when difficulties come, you will be able to rest on God’s ability and willingness to help you.